 ON THIS PAGE: You will learn about how doctors describe the growth or spread of brain stem glioma.
 This is called the stage or grade.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 There is no formal staging system for childhood brain stem glioma.
 A tumor may be classified as either diffuse or focal.
 In addition, the tumor may be classified by its grade.